Malayan Communist Party: Growth

 The party operated as an illegal organisation under British colonial rule.
 On 29 April 1930, a raid conducted by the Singapore Special Branch on a vacant house at 24 Nassim Road in Singapore almost ended the MCP as eight of its original founding members were arrested before being imprisoned or deported back to China.
 In June 1931, after a Comintern courier was intercepted by the police, about six raids were conducted from June to December saw several party members were arrested and documents seized, sending the party into disarray.
 Information extracted from the courier indicated at this point there were 1,500 members and 10,000 sympathisers.

 Despite this setback, the MCP gained influence in the trade union movement and organised several strikes, most notably at the Batu Arang coal mine in 1935.
 They also set up workers' committees at some workplaces.
 These committees, and the strikes, were promptly crushed by troops and police.
 Many ethnic Chinese strikers were deported to China, where they were often executed by the Chinese Nationalist government as Communists.

 After Japan invaded China in 1937, there was a rapprochement between the Malayan Kuomintang and Communists, paralleling that in China.
 Under the wing of the Kuomintang, the MCP was able to operate more easily.
 Anti-Japanese sentiment among Malayan Chinese gave the party a great opportunity to recruit members and raise funds under the banner of defence of China.

 At this time, the party was infiltrated by an apparent British agent, Lai Teck, who became its Secretary-General in April 1939.
 Despite this severe security breach, the Party continued to operate effectively.
 By mid-1939 it claimed about 40,000 members, about half in Singapore.

-Structure

-The MCP was headed by a Central Executive Committee of twelve to fifteen members.
-About six of these were appointed to the Political Bureau (Politburo) which ran the party when the C.E.C was not in session.
-Each State had State Central Executive Committee and was in turn subdivided into several Districts.
-The smallest unit of organisation was the Party cell, which typically consisted of the members from one workplace or village.
-Large Party Congresses were held on an occasional basis.